 The vibrant cultures, incredible food, breathtaking landscape and exotic wildlife sum up the lure of this part of the globe – and the Philippines and Bali have it all.
 However other than their stunning beaches, these destinations are vastly different.

-Having spent time in both, we compare Bali vs Philippines below, showing you what to expect in each, and some of the best places to check out.
+Luckily, after spending time in both, we compare Bali vs Philippines below.
+We show you what to expect in each, how the beaches, food, and towns compare, as well as show you some of the best places to check out.

 Both Bali and the Philippines are great vacation options, but they certainly provide different holidays.

-As just one island Bali packs a hell of a punch with stunning beaches, ancient temples, jungles for trekking, as well as a variety of accommodation options – including high-end resorts.
+Despite being just one island Bali packs a hell of a punch with stunning beaches, ancient temples, jungles for trekking, as well as a variety of accommodation options – including high-end resorts.

 Plus, as a popular vacation destination, Bali is also well set up to cater for tourists, so may be the better choice if you’re looking for a hassle free holiday with lots of excursion options close by.

 The Philippines, on the other hand, is a nation made up of 7000 islands!
 There are countless spectacular beaches in this country – some that feel more deserted, isolated, and peaceful than Bali – but they require an adventurous traveler to discover them.

-Bali can be done on a budget, but as it’s become a popular destination in recent years, prices have gone up in tandem with the many upmarket and high end resorts that have been built.
+Bali can be done on a budget, but as Bali has become a popular destination in recent years prices have gone up in tandem, and many upmarket and high end resorts have been built.

 West Bali National Park is just a three-hour drive from the airport, but is virtually unexplored rain-forest.
 Whilst Bali’s northern-central rain forests have some spectacular waterfalls – Git Git and Sekumpul are two of our favorites.

 If you want to stick with sand but avoid the crowds, Nusa Dua is a little-known beach that has miles of golden coastline, and is perfect for swimming, sunbathing and kayaking.
 In fact head to Bali’s north coast for great diving, but the south coast for superb surfing.

 One of our favorite snorkeling and diving spots is Tulamben – home to the USAT Liberty which was torpedoed and sunk just off the coast here.
 While the bottom of the shipwreck is 30m down, the top is just 5m off the surface, so is accessible to divers and snorkelers alike.

 One of our favorites, Sekumpul Waterfalls, is in the mountainous north.
 Known as being the most beautiful waterfall on the island, take the Wanagiri Hidden Hills road to this lush rainforest swimming spot that has lots of little hiking trails around it.

 In fact Bali’s natural habitats really allow you to holiday in style, with upmarket hotels deep in the jungle and on the coastline, yoga retreats in the mountains, as well as the usual beachside break accommodations.

 The geography of this country means it is difficult to get around – and traveling takes time – but the reward is worth it.
 Expect countless world-class beaches, and numerous paradise islands that feel like they exist in their own little world.

 One of our favorite islands is Boracay which has everything a beach lover needs.
 This safe destination is one of the most popular tourist spots in the Philippines, but you can still expect a secluded feel.

 If you want somewhere even more remote, then head to Calaguas Island.
 The coastline is beautiful, unspoiled, barely developed, and you’re likely to be the only tourist around.